Dance - BA (Hons)

 School: Cardiff School of Sport

 Also available part-time and can be up to eight years.
 The part-time students join the full-time students for all modules.
 Therefore most of the modules are completed between 9.00am and 6.00pm on weekdays.

-A wide range of assessment methods are used, which relate to the aims of the individual modules these include: practical assessments; presentations; written coursework assignments, such as essays, reports, journals; project assessments; work placement assessments, examinations.
+A wide range of assessment methods are used which relate to the aims of the individual modules these include: practical assessments; presentations; written coursework assignments, such as essays, reports, journals; project assessments; work placement assessments, on-line tests.

 Applications for this course should be made online to UCAS at http://www.ucas.com/

 For further information please visit our How to Apply pages at www.cardiffmet.ac.uk/howtoapply

 Selection is on the basis of the UCAS application and an audition/interview.
 Whilst you may not have an academic profile specifically in dance, it is expected that you will have a sound level of current dance experience.